 |aller||ir-||-ais, -ais, -ait, -ions, -iez, -aient||j’irais, tu irais, il/elle/on irait, nous irions, vous iriez, ils/elles iraient|

-- The conditional endings in French are -ais, -ais, -ait, -ions, -iez, and –aient, similar to the imperfect endings.
+- The conditional endings are -ais, -ais, -ait, -ions, -iez, and –aient (same as the imperfect endings)

-- The stem is the same while forming the conditional and in FUTURE TENSE.
+- The conditional stem is the same as the future tense stem

-- For regular verb with -er & -ir endings- Stem+ appropriate ending.
+- Regular -er and -ir are formed with: Stem+ appropriate ending.

 - Irregular verbs are the same in the conditional tense as they are in the future tense